MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 ---
 # Get started with WebView2 in WinUI 3 (Windows App SDK) apps

 This article covers how to set up your development tools and create an initial WebView2 app for WinUI 3 (Windows App SDK), and learn about WebView2 concepts along the way.
+You first use the **Blank App, Packaged (WinUI 3 in Desktop)** Visual Studio project template, which uses the WindowsAppSDK, which includes the WebView2 SDK.
+You then add a WebView2 control, an Address bar and **Go** button, and URL logic to only allow navigating to HTTPS URLs.

 In this tutorial, you do the following: